 Enabling this option will change starting number and/or prefix for all the existing and new orders in your store.
 If unchecked, it will only apply to the new orders.

 WooCommerce offers this shortcode to link orders based on the order ID.
-You can use it on the front end of your site.
+You can add this shortcode as a post and use to track the orders.

 Following is a screenshot of the order tracking page on a website created using the shortcode.